 The TRM’s Relationship to Portfolio Planning

-The most current TRM that is approved by the Commission shall be used in the preparation of the Program Administrators’ three-year energy efficiency Plan filings.
+The most current TRM that is approved by the Commission shall be used in the preparation of the Program Administrators’ energy efficiency Plan filings.
 The Program Administrators will use the TRM Measure Codes in their Plan filings to allow for easy review and transparency across programs and portfolios.
 The Program Administrators are permitted to use additional assumptions other than those contained within the TRM in their Plan filings (including incremental costs if better values are available), provided they include a description of why they believe the deviation from the TRM is appropriate (e.g., a particular measure may be in the process of getting updated in the TRM at that time) and notify the TAC of the choice.
 However, Program Administrators must also show planning estimates from using TRM assumptions for comparison purposes within their Plan filings.

 Program Administrators adding new prescriptive measures to their portfolios must submit these measures to the TRM Update Process for possible inclusion in future TRM Updates as soon as practicable.
 The TAC will identify appropriate measures to include in future TRM Updates, using the process identified in Section 2 of this document.